 Now watch what happens after!

 They take a clipping.
-His “brain patterns” go into the Vision, as an injection of soul into machine…all the plan of another “dead” thing, the ghost of technology itself, the consciousness-eater: that’d be Ultron, and that’s another escapee from the antiquities wing we can be sure we’ve seen before, another Greek statue come jarringly to life..or pseudo-life.
+His “brain patterns” go into the Vision, as an injection of soul into machine…all the plan of another “dead” thing, the ghost of technology itself, the consciousness-eater: that’d be Ultron, and that’s another escapee from the antiquities wing we can be sure we’ve seen before, another statue (“modern”, this time, not Greek) come jarringly to life…or pseudo-life.
 Kirby’s long gone by this point, but his cover for Avengers #9 lives on, and keeps shaping things.
 The Vision is Wonder Man’s zombie, brought mysteriously back to a realer life than his creator anticipated — a ghost, that walks through walls!
 An artificial man!
 But something about being a man is bigger than mere life and death, right?
 In superhero comics it is, anyway, because the touch of death can bring out the heroic aspect in anything.
 And what flower was ever so exotic that it screamed out “touch of death” more than the Vision?
 Red pollen head locked in a yellow petal, cloaked in green leaf.
 Oh, and then you’ve got the Grim Reaper, dude with “electro-scythe”…and what’s he an ad for?
 What kind of flower is he?
 Revenge, revenge, repetition and revenge: he’s Wonder Man’s brother, of course.
 Well of course!
 How could he be anything but…?